abbyazari/abbyazari.github.io/_pages/publications.md

 ### Planetary Systems Plasma Transport - Terrestrial Planets

-* **Azari, A. R.**, Mitchell, D., Xu, S. (in prep) "The Draped Magnetic Field of Mars - Influence of Crustal Fields and Solar Wind"
+* **Azari, A. R.**, Mitchell, D., Xu, S. (in prep) "The Draped Magnetic Field of Mars: Influence of Crustal Fields and Solar Wind"

   *This work details a large-scale data-driven evaluation of Mars' magnetic field response to the solar wind at low altitudes with MAVEN spacecraft data.
 This work was presented at AGU 2020.*